davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called 'TotalHoursTracked'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Blank Values**: The measure first checks if the total sum of hours from the `vw_Timesheet` table is blank (i.e., there are no hours recorded).
+1. **Check for Blank Values**: The expression starts by checking if the total sum of hours from the `vw_Timesheet` table is blank (i.e., there are no hours recorded).
 This is done using the `ISBLANK` function.

 2. **Return Zero if Blank**: If the sum of hours is blank (meaning no hours have been tracked), the measure will return a value of **0**.
-This is important because it ensures that when there are no hours recorded, the measure does not show a blank value, which could be confusing in reports.
+This is important because it ensures that when there are no recorded hours, the measure does not show a blank value, which could be confusing in reports.

-3. **Return the Sum of Hours if Not Blank**: If there are hours recorded (i.e., the sum is not blank), the measure will return the actual total sum of hours tracked from the `vw_Timesheet` table.
+3. **Return the Sum if Not Blank**: If there are hours recorded (i.e., the sum is not blank), the measure will return the actual total sum of hours tracked from the `vw_Timesheet` table.

 ### Summary:
 In essence, this measure calculates the total hours tracked by summing up the hours from the timesheet.
-If no hours are recorded, it returns 0 instead of leaving a blank, making it clearer for users to understand that no hours have been logged.
-This helps in reporting and analysis by providing a consistent output.
+If no hours are recorded, it returns 0 instead of a blank value.
+This makes it easier for users to understand the data in reports, as they will always see a numerical value (either the total hours or zero) rather than an empty space.

 **`TotalHoursTrackedMissing`**